a2stuff/a2d/desktop/APIs.md

 # DeskTop APIs

-There are three distinct API classes that need to be used:
+There are three distinct API classes that are used within DeskTop and Desk Accessories:

 * MouseGraphics ToolKit - graphics primitives, windowing and events
 * Icon ToolKit - internal API, MLI-style interface providing icon services
 * DeskTop Jump Table - simple JSR calls starting at $4003 MAIN, no arguments

-In addition, some DeskTop data structures can be accessed directly.
+In addition, some DeskTop data structures must be accessed directly in Desk Accessories.

 <!-- ============================================================ -->